 What Are the Types of Business Bankruptcy?

 Chapter 7 is the most common type of bankruptcy.
-Under chapter 7, a business liquidates (sells) its assets to pay off its debts.
-When it comes to reorganizing a business in bankruptcy, “chapter 11 is what is utilized,” says California bankruptcy attorney Richard H. Golubow.
-Chapter 13 is also an option for some sole proprietorships.
+Under Chapter 7, a business liquidates or sells its assets to pay off its debts.
+If you want to reorganize your debts rather than liquidate, “You use Chapter 11,” says Richard H. Golubow, a bankruptcy attorney at Winthrop Golubow Hollander in Newport Beach, California.
+Chapter 13 is also a debt reorganization option for some sole proprietorships.

 What Is Bankruptcy?

-“Bankruptcy can be scary from the standpoint that most people have never filed bankruptcy before, and they wonder about the unknown—how things will ultimately be resolved.
+“Bankruptcy can be scary from the standpoint that most people have never filed bankruptcy before.
+They wonder about the unknown.
+How will things ultimately be resolved?
 And I think they also wonder about the long-lasting effects of bankruptcy.”

 To manage this fear of the unknown, bankruptcy attorneys work with clients to “lay out a very extensive framework so that they understand the benefits that we’re looking to achieve given their facts and circumstances,” he says.